-Donnieh is a region in north Lebanon extending from the Mediterranean Sea to the highest peak in Lebanon and the Middle East (the black peak) on a 365 km2 area.
-It counts 150,000 registered inhabitants, without counting the Syrian refugees, estimated at 75,000 and grouped in 80 towns and villages.
+Donnieh is a region in north Lebanon, extending from the Mediterranean Sea to the highest mountains in the Middle East on a 365 km2 area, 150,000 registered inhabitants, not counting the Syrian refugees, estimated at 75,000 grouped in 80 towns and villages.

-Donnieh falls within the boundaries of the Minieh-Donnieh Caza in the district of north Lebanon with Donnieh an average altitude of 1000 m and an average distance from the capital Beirut of 118 Km and at 12 km from Lebanon's second largest city Tripoli.
+Donnieh falls within the boundaries of the Minieh-Donnieh Caza in the district of north Lebanon.
+Donnieh region has an average altitude of 1000 m and an average distance from the capital Beirut of 118 Km and at 12 km from Lebanon's second largest city, Tripoli.